dat256-weedle/weedle/documents/social_contract.md

 If a personal conflict arises it should be resolved by the involved parties if possible.
 If the conflict is a problem for the group it will be resolved with the group where at least 5 people participate, including the involved persons.

-## Daily Scrum
+## Scrum

+#### DoD
+The code should
+ - compile
+ - have tests
+ - satisfies acceptance criteria
+ - approved by product owner
+ - be merged into develope

+#### Responsibilities of Scrum master

+The SCRUM master will make sure that the members have turned in their parts for the teams deadlines.

+Create the agenda for and lead the groups meetings.

+#### Responsibilities of Product- and Vice Product Owner
+Prioritize and pick out user stories for each sprint.
+Approve and critisize user stories with their acceptance criterias as basis during sprint demo

+Vice product owner is in charge when the product owner is the one delivering a user story.

+If the product owner and the vice product owner are unable to agree, the product owner has the final word.

+#### Daily scrum
-Each day (from course-week 3) a daily SCRUMB meeting will be held over Slack.
+Each day (from course-week 3) a daily SCRUM meeting will be held over Slack.
 Each morning (on work-days) before 10:00 each member of the group will write a message containing the following:

 - What you have done since yesterday.
 - Problems you might need help with.